-6.3.3.2 Having reviewed the nature of the site and requirements set out in policy H23 (including site specific requirements) this site is considered to perform strongly in respect of objectives to deliver affordable homes (based on the requirements included in the Part 1 Local Plan this site could deliver around 13 affordable homes, although provision would be off site).
+6.3.3.2 Having reviewed the nature of the site and requirements set out in policy H23 (including site specific requirements) this site is considered to perform strongly in respect of objectives to deliver affordable homes (based on the requirements included in the Part 1 Local Plan this site could deliver around 13 affordable homes, (although for this site provision would be off site).
 In addition the policy also specifies the delivery of a number of bungalows within the site.
 The delivery of affordable homes would also help promote social inclusion.
 This site was also assessed as performing strongly in respect of accessibility, which is expected given that it is located relatively centrally within the District's second largest settlement.
-Positive impacts are also likely in respect of biodiversity, given the existing nature of the site and requirements in this policy BNE3 of LP1 to safeguard biodiversity and deliver net gains where appropriate.
+Positive impacts are also likely in respect of biodiversity, given the existing nature of the site and requirements in this policy and in Policy BNE3 of LP1 to safeguard biodiversity and deliver net gains where appropriate and the specific requirements included in Policy H23C to protect the interest features of the SSSI to the north of the site.
 Positive effects are also considered likely in respect of objectives to improve health and wellbeing through the provision of new open space and financial contributions to existing open space and built leisure provision locally.
 The policy also requires connectivity to the local public footpath network as well as requiring consideration of a new pedestrian crossing on Derby Road and as such the site would also have a minor beneficial effect in respect of objectives to improve community safety and reduce fear of crime.

 Similarly Policy BNE1 (Design Excellence) which is set out in LP1 will also ensure the delivery of high quality housing development that respects local character.
-Like all non-strategic sites housing development.
+Like all non-strategic sites housing development would help support the local economy through the creation of construction jobs on a temporary basis and through increasing the local population post development.
 Additional homes could also support local services and facilities within the village.
 Development would be expected to include sustainable drainage inline with policies SD2 and SD3 of the Part 1 Local Plan which will ensure that the site is positively drained and runoff rates are retained at greenfield rates.